richardanaya/metamorphosis/README.md

 #[no_mangle]
 pub fn main() -> () {
     let mut kernel = GPUKernel::new();
-    kernel.set_compute_graph(ComputationGraphNode::Value(42.0));
+    // for each position in our output matrix we will execute this
+    // compute graph node that just returns 42 kernel.set_compute_graph(ComputationGraphNode::Value(42.0));
+    // run it
     let output = kernel.compute_2d(512, 512);
 }
 ```